What does it take to honor your boundaries and live from that authentic place inside you? Do you earn the respect you deserve?

 Communication is the key to every healthy relationship, even when the relationship needs to end.
 Healthy, honest communication will help you strengthen your personal boundaries so that can always express yourself from an authentic place.

 The first time my ex told me, “When you did that, I felt angry”, I was so surprised!
 No one ever talked to me like that before.
 It was eye-opening.
 Instead of walking in the room and yelling at me, “You son of a bitch, how could you do this?”, she checked in with herself and realized she was angry.
 So she conveyed what she felt, “When you did that, I felt angry.”

 Of course, my first question was, “Huh?
 What did I do?”
 When she told me, I didn’t realize I had even done it and immediately apologized.
 I don’t remember what it was, but I think it was just some small thing.
 But because I cared about her, and I didn’t want to hurt her, I felt bad that she got angry over something I did!

 Those who feel bad for making you feel bad are people who actually want to respect your boundaries, unless their defenses are triggered.
 But that happens when you somehow violate their boundaries.

 It’s tricky, I realize.
 You’re not always aware of how you come across to people.
-And sometimes you are so emotionally charged, you have trouble expressing from a more centered place.
+Sometimes you are so emotionally charged, you have trouble expressing yourself from a more centered place.
 But that is what needs to happen in order for you to build the castle walls that protect you.